THAT THING THEY CALL A WOMAN.

 I say

-It’s harder to be a girl-
+It’s harder to be a chick-

 Like a shadow caught mid-sneeze